Pardok/RP2040-GNUBoy/README.md

 # Releases

 The latest packaged releases are available under the associated workflow.
-This currently is only for Windows.
-If you use Linux/MacOS BUILD IT!!!!
+This currently is only for RP2040.
+For now builds provided only for

 Download Versioned Releases: (https://github.com/Pardok/RP2040-GNUBoy/releases)